DanGeospatial/GEE_Wetland_Classification/README.md

 # GEE_Wetland_Classification
-A sample workflow for classifying wetlands in Google Earth Engine.
+A workflow for classifying wetlands in Google Earth Engine using Landsat 8-9, Sentinel 2 and PlanetScope.

 Important: <br />
 You will get bad results if your training points are of poor quality.
-In an ideal workflow you will have training points that represent the full range of values for each class you are trying to distinguish.
+In an ideal workflow one would have training points that represent the full range of spectral values for each class you are trying to distinguish.
 Training points should be:
-- generated randomly across your AOI
+- generated randomly across your AOI (not clustered in specific areas)
 - sufficient number of points for each class, especially for those with similar physical properties
-- representative of value range for each class; limit point selection bias
+- class types should be logical

 Features:
 - Sentinel 2 Imagery with improved cloud masking using the sentinel2-cloud-detector library
 - Computes several indices that can be selected for classification
-- Incorporates, SAR, Elevation and Visual Imagery
+- Fusion of SAR, Elevation and Multispectral Imagery
 - Uses the Random Forest algorithm for Classification
-- Includes basic plots to determine model performance
+- Incorporates Recursive Feature Elimination

-Indices Computed Within Earth Engine:
+Indices Computed Within Earth Engine (LS & S2):
 - NDVI
 - NDMI
 - MNDWI